1414C/cwl/README.md

 If the function did not exist, you will see an error message as shown above.
 This is fine, and we will come back to this step when we modify the function to pass back a more meaningful result.

 4. The new function must be compiled for the target operating system and CPU architecture before it can be pushed up to AWS Lambda.
 In the case of Go this is quite easy, as it offers simple cross-compilation via the setting of two environment variables.
 This demo was written on a mac running OS X, but our target EC2 environment is running EC2 Linux.
 Both systems are running on amd64, but the GOARCH has been set for illustrative purposes.
 A list of valid GOOS and GOARCH values can be found at <https://golang.org/doc/install/source#environment>.
-Remember that you are specifying the *target* environement here.
+Remember that you are specifying the *target* environment here.

 ```bash